 1. Type of auditors' report issued: Unmodified Internal control over financial reporting: a.
 Material weakness(es) identified? b.
 Significant deficiencies identified that are not No considered to be material weaknesses?
 None reported 3.
-Noncompliance material to financial statements noted?
+Noncompliance material to financial statements noted d?
 No Federal Awards Type of auditors' report issued on compliance for major programs: Unmodified Internal control over major programs: a.
 Material weakness(es) identified? b.
 Significant deficiencies identified that are not No considered to be material weaknesses?
 None reported 3.
-Audit findings disclosed that are required to be reported in accordance with Uniform Guidance?
-No Dollar threshold used to distinguish between Type A and Type B programs \$1,710,139 5.
+Audit findings disclosed that are required to be report in accordance with Uniform Guidance? ed No Dollar threshold used to distinguish between Type A and Type B programs ٨ \$1,798,824 5.
 Auditee qualified as low-risk auditee?
-No Identification of major programs: Child Care and Development Fund Cluster 93.57 A Number 5 & 93.596 3.558
+No Identification of major programs: Name of Federal Program Child Care and Development Fund Cluster Head Start, Early Head Start, Number 5 & 93.596 And the Early Head Start Child Care Partnership 93.600 C